Combining Type Inference and Automated Unit Test Generation for Python: Evaluation

+Besides the question of what is the \enquote{correct} type, the evaluation based on \toolname{TypeEvalPy} is also limited regarding generic types: \toolname{TypeEvalPy}'s ground truth discards element types from generic containers, so \inlinelst{list[int]} is represented simply as \inlinelst{list}, and similarly for other parameterised types such as \inlinelst{dict} or \inlinelst{set}.
+Thus, the evaluation cannot distinguish between a tool that correctly infers \inlinelst{list[int]} and one that infers \inlinelst{list}.
+These two outcomes are treated equally.
+While this affects all tools, \typetracing is particularly affected by this limitation, because it records not just the container type but also the element type observed during successful executions and thus produces more fine-grained information than the ground truth can represent.
+As a consequence, the scores for RQ4 are a lower bound for the inference quality.

-Besides the question of what is the \enquote{correct} type, the evaluation based on \toolname{TypeEvalPy} is also limited regarding generic types: a \inlinelst{list[int]} is only represented as a \inlinelst{list} for \toolname{TypeEvalPy}, similarly for other generic types.
-Especially for return types, our \typetracing approach provides more fine-grained information from its recordings; it records also the element type of the generic container.
-Another reason for missing certain matches is that the type system behind \typetracing does some unification of types and merges, \eg, a type and its super type to only the super type.
-While this is reasonable and the test generator takes care of it during test-input generation, it results in failing matches with \toolname{TypeEvalPy}, which affects the score negatively but would arguably nevertheless be correct.
-Furthermore, we do not study the correctly determined types on local variables because our \typetracing approach currently does not take them into account—a variable local to a function can usually not be set from the outside of the function during execution and is thus not beneficial for our use case of \typetracing: test generation.
+Another reason for missing certain matches is that the type system behind \typetracing performs type unification, merging, \eg, a type and its super type to only the super type.
+While this is sound for test generation (as the test generator selects inputs from the super type), this can cause the inferred type to diverge from the ground-truth annotation in \toolname{TypeEvalPy}, which affects the score negatively even though the inferred type is arguably correct.
+Furthermore, we do not study the correctly determined types on local variables because our \typetracing approach currently does not take them into account---a variable local to a function cannot usually be set from the outside of the function during execution and is thus not beneficial for our use case of \typetracing: test generation.